- Gender and Relationships»

 A Customary Painting for My Significant Other Called: "For you, I will."

 As I reflect back upon the very first time, I met the guy of my dream.
 Today he is my husband, and as...our eyes meet, my heart raced, and somehow I knew...we would be instantly connected with a deep bond that compelled us spiritually forever.
-Although I did not know immediately, he felt the same way I did the entire time, when we spoke to each other at that moment it was the beginning of our journey and – 'within minutes’ love transcended all then I knew we were in love.
-He gave me a hug that felt like a dream come true and as if we stayed in that embrace for what seemed like forever.
+Although I did not know immediately, he felt the same way I did the entire time, when we spoke to each other at that moment it was the beginning of a beautiful journey and – 'within minutes’ love transcended all then I knew we were in love.
+He gave me a hug that felt like a dream come true, and as if we stayed in that embrace for what seemed like forever.

 There’s a difference between the butterflies that come with a childhood crush and what I am feeling in my stomach today.
 In your younger years, most people have at least one crush each year all through school.
-However, when love comes around and actually capture your heart, it seems as if destiny has brought two people together like none other than happening in a blink of an eye.
-When I look at my husband he is no longer my crush, but a bond that keeps my heart feeling loved and full, a connection that will last a lifetime.
+However, when love comes around and actually capture your heart, it seems as if destiny has brought two people together like none other that happening in a blink of an eye.
+When I look at my husband, he is no longer my crush, but a bond that keeps my heart feeling loved and full, a connection that will last a lifetime.

 The art exhibit that we went to was organized by a Frenchman and included his own paintings and a few more from some local students that he was mentoring.
 The combination of images was supposed to achieve a cross-cultural feel and discuss how others can appreciate art from different regions without bearing any limitations on creativity.

 So, there we were.
 I was so engrossed in the paintings that I hardly had the time to count the heads around us, but I can say for sure that there were well over three hundred people at the exhibit.
 The event was well organized; I think the exhibitor expected an enormous amount of individuals, so he took the necessary measures to maintain ample space.
-Instead of being cramped in one room with a bunch of paintings, there were two sections separated by a short flight of four stairs, and everything was spread out so that all of the visitors could easily see whatever was happening.
+Instead of being cramped in one room with a bunch of paintings, there were two sections separated by a short flight of four stairs, and everything was spread out so that all of the visitors could easily see all that was happening.

 The best part was still yet to come.
 The music, a soft symphony with a slow, soothing tempo, was captivating and blended perfectly with the mood that the exhibition itself intended without distracting too much from the paintings.
-I held tightly onto my husband’s arm the entire time we were there, never wanting him to leave my side for even a single second.
-I’ll first share my experience and the connection I had with the painting on the left.
+I held tightly to my husband’s arm the entire time we were there, never wanting him to leave my side for even a single second.
+I’ll first share my experience and the connection I had with one particular painting on the left.
 It was our favorite of all of the images in the exhibit.

 For U, I Will - Jonny Myers

 I immediately felt a connection with this painting and privately called it “For you, I will” because I imagined the couple between the beautiful red heart as my husband and myself.
 The colors were uniquely blended to be bright and powerful, seemingly reflecting the strength of the pair’s relationship.
 When I saw it for the first time, I inwardly began scrutinizing myself and asking myself question after question.
 Do I connect with my lover in such a manner?
 Do I share everything with him?
-It is touching to know that there is so much more to give each other in a relationship than only the love.
+It is touching to know that there is so much more to give each other in a relationship that only the love.

 Do you agree there is a significant other for everyone?

-Monica - For You I Will (HQ)
+Monica - For You I Will (Live)